 Blood Pressure Monitoring

-a blood pressure check is available at no charge and no appointment is needed.
-Treatment is available
+For established patients, a blood pressure check is available at no charge and no appointment is needed.
+Treatment is available with a clinic visit.

 Available at the office window for a fee (10 for $2.50), no appointment necessary

 - Contraceptives includes oral contraceptives, vaginal ring, patch, condoms and Depo Provera injections.